jakecyr/llm-voice/README.md

 Library to reduce latency in voice generations from LLM chat completion streams.

+This lets you generate voices using completely local LLM models, such as Ollama and TTS clients, such as Apple Say and Google Text-to-Speech with the same speed as privately created assistants such as OpenAI.

 ## Installation and Setup

 1. Install the package from PyPI with: